Waling: Land

 There is a frequent and daily schedule of buses and minibus run by the Siddhartha Highway Public Transport Syndicate, that leaves from Sunauli, Siddharthanagar and Butwal to Waling with their final destination of Pokhara along the Siddhartha Highway.
 The express service has fewer stops and relatively expensive while the local service has more stops along the way and relatively cheaper.
 There is a regular daily bus service connecting Waling with Nepalganj.
 From Pokhara, there is a very frequent schedule of minibuses and buses affiliated with the Siddhartha Highway Transportation Syndicate leaves to Waling from Pokhara Prithvi Chowk and Buspark.
 There are also a number of taxis which leave from the Pokhara Prithvi Chowk.
 They are relatively expensive but faster compared to buses and minibus.
 Average travel time in taxis is about 90 minutes from Pokhara to Waling.
 From Kathmandu, there is a frequent schedule of public buses and minibus leaving at early morning, morning, early afternoon and evening from the Kathmandu Buspark and Kalanki Chowk.
 Most of those are affiliated with the Prithvi Highway Transportation Syndicate.
 Kathmandu is about 260 kilometers from Waling and the average travel time is about 8–10 hours.
 The route is considered one of the most beautiful, crossing many small villages in the mountains of the middle hills of Nepal.

+Sports

+The women's football team competes in the top division of women's football in Nepal, the ANFA Women's League.